Magi: The Labyrinth of Magic: Stage play

 In March 2022, it was announced that the series would receive a stage musical adaptation, titled Musical "Magi" – Dungeon Kumikyoku (ミュージカル『マギ』-迷宮組曲-, Myūjikaru Magi Danjon Kumikyoku), which ran at the Tennozu Galaxy Theater in Tokyo on June 3–12, 2022, and at the Morinomiya Piloti Hall in Osaka on June 18–19 of the same year.
 The cast included Yugo Miyajima as Aladdin, Hiroki Ino as Alibaba, Nana Okada as Morgiana, Mitshuhiro Nagatomo as Budel, Miho Sugimoto as Baba, Shо̄go Onozuka as Goltas, Shina Tanaka as Ren Hakuei, Akito Teshima as Judar, Daisuke Hirose as Kassim, Takuji Kawakubo as Jamil, and Toshiyuki Morikawa (voice appearance) as Ugo.
 Kо̄tarо̄ Yoshitani directed the musical, with screenplay by Sayaka Asai, music composed by Shuhei Kamimura and choreography handled by Mamoru.
-A second stage play was announced in March 2023, featuring the same cast and staff from the first one, and will run at Shinagawa Prince Hotel Stellar Ball in Tokyo on June 9–18, 2023, and Morinomiya Piloti Hall in Osaka on June 24–25 of the same year.
+A second stage play was announced in March 2023, featuring the same cast and staff from the first one, and ran at Shinagawa Prince Hotel Stellar Ball in Tokyo from June 9 to 18 of the same year, and Morinomiya Piloti Hall in Osaka on June 24 and 25.

 Reception

 Four months after the series' anime adaptation announcement in June 2012, the print circulation of the manga went from 3 million copies of the first 12 volumes to over 6.5 million copies of the first 14 volumes in October of the same year.
-As of October 2013, the manga had over 13 million copies in circulation.
-The numbers increased to over 18 million copies in circulation as of May 2015, and over 23 million copies in circulation as of April 2016.
-As of April 2018, the manga had over 25 million copies in circulation.
-In Japan, Magi: The Labyrinth of Magic was the 9th top selling manga series in 2012; 4th in 2013; 8th in 2014; 20th in 2015 and 2016; and 10th in 2017, its final serialization year.
+By October 2013, the manga had over 13 million copies in circulation; over 18 million copies in circulation by May 2015; over 23 million copies in circulation by April 2016; and over 25 million copies in circulation by April 2018.
+In Japan, Magi: The Labyrinth of Magic was the ninth top selling manga series in 2012; fourth in 2013; eighth in 2014; 20th in 2015 and 2016; and 10th in 2017.